Burrata Caprese Salad with Balsamic Pearls

 In the summer, I could eat fresh garden tomatoes and mozzarella with a sprinkling of basil day after day.
-This Burrata Caprese Salad Recipe with Balsamic Pearls is a jazzed up version of my favorite fresh tomato salad.
+This Burrata Caprese Salad with Balsamic Pearls is a jazzed-up version of my favorite fresh tomato salad.

-With nothing close to a ripe garden tomato in the markets, I chose sweet cherry tomatoes on the vine to create this burrata caprese salad.
-Fresh mozzarella is usually my choice for a classic caprese, but burrata is an indulgent option.
+With nothing close to a ripe garden tomato in the markets, I chose sweet cherry tomatoes on the vine to create this burrata Caprese salad.
+Fresh mozzarella is usually my choice for a classic Caprese (pronounced cah-preh-zseh), but burrata is an indulgent option.
 Burrata translates to “buttered” in Italian and is a shell of fresh mozzarella filled with cream and cheese curds.
-But the coolest thing about this salad are the balsamic pearls!
+But the coolest thing about this salad is the balsamic pearls!